Promotional Material

 Event

-The purpose of this meeting is to present to EU civil society organisations the draft final report of the study in support of the ex-post evaluation of the EU-SADC EPA.
+The purpose of this meeting is to present to civil society organisations the draft final report for the ex-post evaluation of the EU-Japan Economic Partnership Agreement (EPA) after five years of application.

 Funding Opportunity